bhsi-cinch/contentful-hugo/README.md

  - File names are based on the ID of the item to make it easily referencable from related items (for the machine, not humans)

 ## Configuration
+Use the `--config-file` command line flag to provide the location of a TOML configuration to laod or ensure that there is a `extract-config.toml` file in the work directory of contentful-hugo

 ### Configure YAML output

 While the default output is in TOML format, it is also possible to output content in YAML format.
-To achieve this, ensure there is a `extract-config.toml` file in the work directory of contentful-hugo with the following content:
+Use the following key in your config file:

 ```
 encoding = "yaml"